MICRONESIA BIRDING TOUR: DETAILED ITINERARY

 Micronesia: Day 8 At Guam we will connect with an early morning flight to Saipan for a two nights stay.
 After we have settled into our hotel, we will have the rest of the day to explore.

-From an ornithological viewpoint, Saipan is the richest island in the Marianas and here we shall be looking for such Marianas endemics as Mariana Fruit Dove, Mariana (or Guam) Swiftlet (split from Island or Uniform), Mariana (or White-headed) Kingfisher (split from Collared), the impressive Nightingale Reed Warbler, Saipan Bridled White-eye (split from the extinct Guam Bridled) and the beautiful Golden White-eye, as well as the smart, regionally-endemic White-throated Ground Dove (ludicrously easy to see here for a ground-dove, often flying high over the forest canopy and the roads!), the widespread endemic Micronesian Myzomela (or Micronesian Honeyeater) and Micronesian Starling.
-In addition, the endemic Marianas form of the Micronesian Megapode still survives here, and with persistence we may well see one creeping about in the forest, apparently unconcerned by our presence.
+From an ornithological viewpoint, Saipan is the richest island in the Marianas and here we shall be looking for such Marianas endemics as Mariana Fruit Dove, Mariana (or Guam) Swiftlet, Mariana (or White-headed) Kingfisher, the impressive Nightingale Reed Warbler, Saipan Bridled White-eye and the beautiful Golden White-eye, as well as the smart, regionally-endemic White-throated Ground Dove (ludicrously easy to see here for a ground-dove, often flying high over the forest canopy and the roads!), the widespread endemic Micronesian Myzomela (or Micronesian Honeyeater) and Micronesian Starling.
+In addition, the endemic Marianas form of the Micronesian Megapode still survives here, and with persistence, we may well see one creeping about in the forest, apparently unconcerned by our presence.

 Other species we are likely to encounter include White-tailed Tropicbird, Brown Booby, Yellow Bittern, Pacific Golden Plover, Brown Noddy, Common White (or Fairy) Tern, Rufous Fantail and the introduced Philippine Turtle Dove (or Island Collared Dove), Eurasian Tree Sparrow and Orange-cheeked Waxbill.